President of the Senate

-The chief clerk prepares the agenda, coordinates details for the opening organization of the House and acts as parliamentarian as directed by House rules.
-In addition, the chief clerk supervises and authenticates the revision and printing of the Senate and House Journal at the end of the legislative session, and prepares all legislative records that are to be permanently filed with the state archivist.
+The chief clerk prepares the agenda, coordinates details for the organization of the House and acts as parliamentarian as directed by House rules.
+In addition, at the end of the legislative session, the chief clerk supervises and authenticates the revision and printing of the House Journal and prepares all legislative records that are to be permanently filed with the state archivist.

 Address: 900 Court St. NE, Rm.
 S-223, Salem 97301

 Tim Knopp (R), Senate Republican Leader

 Address: 900 Court St. NE, Rm.
 S-323, Salem 97301